Toni Gonzalez

 • ONE DAY BEFORE COOKING: Grab with chicken thighs and if they’re wet, pat it dry so spices adhere easily.
 You’ll season evenly on both sides with the kosher salt and pepper.
 Place chicken thighs into large dish, bowl or a gallon-sized ziplock bag, add the smashed garlic, thyme sprigs, and bay leaves then transfer to your fridge.
 If you’re using a bag, rest the bag on a small plate) for at least 12 hours or, even better, overnight.
 If possible, at some point mix the chicken up slightly to move the garlic and herbs around.
 The advantage of using a ziplock bag is just taking the bag and massaging the chicken around.
 With a dish, you’ll get another utensil dirty…so that’s one thing you don’t have to deal with when you use a gallon zipper bag

-• ON THE DAY YOU’LL COOK (AND EAT): Preheat oven to 225°F for the slow roast process.
+• ON THE DAY YOU’LL COOK (AND EAT): The oven temperature must be at 225°F for the slow roast, confit method.

 • Remove the chicken from the bag and place in a colander, reserving the spices used.
 Be careful not to toss them out.
-Rinse to get some of the salt off and pat dry very well.
+Rinse to get some of the salt off and pat dry very well using paper towels.
 Now place the thighs into a roasting pan large enough to hold all the chicken, but not so big you can’t cover it with oil.
-Confit is a process of cooking in oil so this is important to have the right size to get the thighs submerged.
+Confit is a process of cooking in oil so this is important to have the right size to get the thighs (or chicken leg quarters chicken drumsticks) submerged.

-• Add all the aromatics you used when brining (the herbs, garlic, thyme springs).
+• Add all the aromatics you used when brining (the herbs, garlic, sprigs of thyme).
 If you’re using rosemary, add it now, and scatter the sliced onion over.
-Add a 50/50 mixture of olive oil and canola oil until the chicken is completely submerged.
-It has to be totally covered with the oil, or it won’t cook evenly.
+Add a 50/50 mixture of olive oil and canola oil (or vegetable oil) until the chicken is completely submerged.
+It has to be totally covered with enough oil, or it won’t cook evenly.

 • Cover and roast in the oven for 6 to 8 hours.
-You can check the chicken at the 6 hour mark, it should be really tender…then you know your confit is coming together.
+You can check the chicken at the 6 hour mark, it should be really tender…then you know your confit is coming together and will give you fantastic results later.

 • Let the chicken and pan come to room temperature.
 You can pull out some thighs right away if you want to use them immediately, or cover and place in the fridge.
 Make sure they are always submerged in the oil and covered tightly.
 The chicken will keep for 5 or 6 days.

-• When you want to use the chicken, just remove the desired amount and pan fry in the reserved oil, starting skin side down over medium heat.
+• The final step!
+When you want to eat the chicken leg confit or thighs, just remove the desired amount and pan fry in the reserved oil, chicken skin-side down over medium heat.
 Let the skin get really golden before flipping, so it doesn’t stick.
+This confit chicken legs or thighs is soooo good when it has that crispy skin and tender meat.
 You can also toss them in a toaster oven at 350°F for about 20-25 minutes.
 It’s cleaner this way if you don’t want to clean up oil splatter.

-• You can use the rest of the chicken to shred and use in salads, on a pizza, tacos or pasta.
-Stay tuned for how we use it in other ways!
+• You can use the rest of the chicken confit when you get tired of having it as a full meal with couscous, quinoa, rice or potatoes.
+The shredded chicken confit will be great to use in salads, on a pizza, tacos or pasta.

 Let’s connect!